destiny-malone/jobintel-infra/README.md

 JobIntel is a cloud-native project I built while studying for certifications and job hunting remotely.
 I wanted something more powerful than a spreadsheet or Notion board — I wanted infrastructure, automation, and insights.

 This project deploys a job application tracker with:
     - Full Terraform infrastructure
     - Slack integration for logging job events
     - CI/CD pipelines
-- Optional OpenAI intelligence layer for analyzing feedback and rejection patterns
+    - OpenAI intelligence layer for analyzing feedback and rejection patterns
     - Resume version tracking + recruiter-facing S3 resume site

 Every part of the project is mapped to a real certification and career-relevant DevOps skill.